 This software is in the public domain and is provided AS IS.
 Use it at YOUR OWN RISK.

 This is Terra, the successor to Scape.
-Not only is this software UNSUPPORTED, but it is in the early stages of development.
-This software is clearly incomplete and may still have bugs.
+Not only is this software UNSUPPORTED, but it is incomplete and may still have bugs.
 However, the basic mechanisms do function properly; I have run several large terrains through Terra, and the results were correct.

-For the latest releases of Terra, Scape, and related packages, watch:
+For the latest releases of Terra, Scape, and related packages, see:

 This is Terra, a program for generating polygonal approximations of terrains and other height fields.
 It is based on algorithms described in: